 OTA 240 & 241 – CLINICAL PRACTICUM IV AND V

-Prior to starting OTA 240 & 241 you must have completed all OTA core courses and GE courses with a grade “C” or better.
-This experience involves 20 weeks of advanced Fieldwork Level II Experience under the direct supervision of an occupational therapist (OT) or an occupational therapy assistant (OTA) with the student assisting in all phases of practice.
+Prior to starting OTA 240 & 241 you must provide evidence that you have completed all OTA core courses and GE courses with a grade “C” or better.
+(See counseling section for details of the requirements) This experience involves 20 weeks of advanced Fieldwork Level II Experience under the direct supervision of an occupational therapist (OT) or an occupational therapy assistant (OTA) with the student assisting in all phases of practice.
 The 20 weeks of Fieldwork Level II Experience is offered as two separate 10-week rotations in different practice areas.
-Blackboard/Canvas interaction and classroom meetings with the academic fieldwork coordinator are required during this experience.
+Canvas interaction and classroom meetings with the academic fieldwork coordinator are required during this experience.
 Level I fieldwork (clinical practicum 1-3) hours will not count toward OTA 240 or OTA 241.
-To ensure continuity of application of academic concepts, all Level II Fieldwork must be completed within 18 months following completion of the core OTA academic preparation.
-Failure to complete Level II fieldwork within 18 months following completion of the core OTA academic preparation will result in an exit from the program for which re-entry will not be considered.

 SECTION II: OTA PROGRAM PROFESSIONAL BEHAVIOR

 **In addition to following the Occupational Therapy Code of Ethics once practicing in the profession, all students are required to abide by the Occupational Therapy Code of Ethics during enrollment in the Grossmont College OTA Program.

+Based on the American Occupational Therapy Association Code of Ethics, students are expected to be civil at all times when on campus, in clinical, or in the community or any time representing the OTA Program.
+The following are examples of civil behaviors that students are expected to adhere to: 1.
+Facilitation of an open, respectful and caring environment.
+2. Acceptance of the responsibility and accountability for one’s own behavior when interacting with patients/families, students, faculty and staff.
+3. Protection and respect of the rights and property of others.
+4. Speaking and/or behaving in a manner that does not disrupt or interfere with the learning or work of others.
+5. Practicing personal and academic integrity.
+6. Demonstrating respect for others by actively discouraging discriminatory conduct, gossip, bigotry, violence, coercion or intimidation against any patient/family, student, faculty, staff member.
+7. Empowering faculty to resolve conflict when necessary.
+A report of student misconduct or infringement with regard to civility/incivility behaviors and/or the College Student Code of Conduct may lead to dismissal from Grossmont College OTA Program.

 Occupational Therapy Code of Ethics (2015)